spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 - Pods that are not backed by a controller object (so not created by deployment, replica set, job, stateful set)
 - Pods that cannot be moved elsewhere due to various constraints (lack of resources, non-matching node selectors or affinity, matching anti-affinity)
 - Pods that have the following label: `spotinst.io/restrict-scale-down`:`true`.

+### Scale down suspension
+- During roll (per cluster/ VNG/ specific instance) we will suspend the scale down on the cluster level
+- During workload migration
+- Once we fail to launch an instance due to a technical reason (for example in case there is no capacity for OD in a specific market), we will suspend the scale down per the specific VNG.
+The reason we suspend the scale down is that the cluster is not in optimal condition and pods are unscheduled.
+Here is the log that will be presented on the Elastilog:
+`"Could not scale up for pending pod ${KUBERNETES_POD_NAME} due to technical failure to launch required instances.
+Scale down has been disabled in VNG ${LAUNCHSPEC_NAME_AND_ID} until pod is scheduled."`

 ### Pods & Nodes Draining Process